Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Intersections with holomorphic hypersurfaces

-The similarity principle can also be used to prove certain basic facts about intersections of $J$-holomorphic curves: it turns out that intersection points can never accumulate except in very specific situations that are easy to characterize.
-We will first prove a special case of this fact, which will be generalized in \S\ref{sec:intersections} to remove the embeddedness hypothesis.
+The similarity principle can also be used to prove certain basic facts about intersections of $J$-holomorphic curves.
+The following is the ``easy'' case of an important phenomenon known as \emph{positivity of intersections}.
+A much stronger version of this result is valid in dimension four and will be proved in \S\ref{sec:positivity}.